gh1sung/elo_bar_live_win_prob/README.md

 What did the model predict?
 It predicted that Team A will win by a 60.38% and that Team B will win by 39.62%.
 If the game resulted in a different way, either the model is not accurate enough or it can be determined an "upset," which happens in sports all the time and a big part of why it's so entertaining.
 People are always in it for the underdog team beating the super team.

+## License
+This project is open-source and available under the MIT License.

+## Acknowledgements
+Credit to KOVO Data Base Bank [http://dbbank.kovo.co.kr/] for providing the data used in this analysis.